nf-core/website/src/content/events/2024/hackathon-march-2024/index.md

 | 🇺🇸 USA          | San Jose  | Quilt Co-Working Space                    | [Read more](usa-san-jose.md)              |
 | 🇺🇸 USA          | Wyoming   | The University of Wyoming                 | [Read more](usa-university-wyoming.md)    |
 -->

+# Schedule

+The hackathon will run from 10:00 March 18 - 16:00 March 20 (CET).
+We will do our best to support people in all time zones. 🌎 🌏 🌍

+_A more detailed program will be available soon._

 # Code of conduct